-When considering this year's pupil premium strategy, we have evaluated which strands of previous strategies have worked.
+Considering this year pupil premium strategy, we have evaluated which strands of previous strategies have worked.

 Supporting these strategies, we will have a range of activities that include a co curriculum offer to improve attendance, behaviour and wellbeing.
 Activities may include Cadets, Duke of Edinburgh and STEM Saturdays.